 A good work life balance is important because it allows employees to take on a reasonable workload and still have time for their personal lives.
 Flexible schedules and the ability to work remotely help with establishing a good work-life balance.
 However, employers can take it a step further by checking with employees to ensure that they are not burdened with more work than they reasonably can complete.
 A simple check-in can prevent stress and burnout, effectively decreasing turnover.

 There are various factors that drive retention such as employee engagement, compensation, and whether or not your employees feel appreciated at work.
 Additionally, flexibility and manageable workloads also help to maintain retention.
 Retention is also effected by factors that are both within and out side of a your company's control, making it important to identify what those controllable factors are and controlling them to your advantage.
-To find out what is driving or hindering retention at your company it can help to get input from employees and take a look at the way your company operates to see how its characteristics are affecting retention.
+To find out what is driving or hindering retention at your company it can help to get input from employees and take a look at the way your company operates to see how its characteristics are affecting retention during an employee assessment.

 People leave their organizations for a variety of reasons both within and outside of the company’s control.
 With that said, a study by Work Institute found that nearly 75% of employee turnover was preventable.
 Some employees leave because of high stress or an unmanageable workload, others might leave because of inflexibility or inadequate compensation.
 Another factor that can cause employee turnover is employee disengagement and feeling under appreciated at work.
 When trying to promote retention at your company it is important to be able to identify what is hindering retention so that you can target the problem and develop a solution.